g33kidd/drunken-ninja/README.md

 Contributing
 ====

-If you are interested in contributing, please feel free to submit a pull request and feel free to tackle any issues in the [Roadmap](https://trello.com/b/9cIara3V/drunken-ninja-roadmap).
+If you are interested in contributing, feel free to submit a pull request.